-M 3:Teacher Intern Assessment Instrument

-The Teacher Intern Assessment Instrument (TIAI) is a performance evaluation administered by the university clinical supervisor and the mentor teacher during teacher candidacy.
-The TIAI scoring rubric is divided into five sections which are as follows: Section 1, Planning and Preparation; Section 2, Communication and Interaction; Section 3, Teaching for Learning; Section 4, Management of the Learning Environment; and Section 5, Assessment of Student Learning.
-Specific elements and descriptors from sections which are aligned with each of the related outcomes will be used for outcome assessment.
+M 3:Teacher Intern Assessment Instrument The Teacher Intern Assessment Instrument (TIAI) is a performance evaluation administered by the university clinical supervisor and the mentor teacher during teacher candidacy (student teaching).
+The TIAI scoring rubric is divided into five domains which are as follows: Domain I, Planning and Preparation; Domain II, Assessment; Domain III, Instruction; Domain IV, Learning Environment; and Domain V, Professional Responsibilities.
+Specific elements and descriptors from domains that are aligned with each of the related outcomes will be used for outcome assessment.
 The rubric rating scores are as follows: Exemplary (4); Mastery (3); Marginal (2); and Unacceptable (1).
 Total scores on the combined TIAI sections are used for both individual candidate and overall program evaluation.
+Source of Evidence: Performance (recital, exhibit, science project) Target: